 How to Make

 - Bring two chairs and place them 10 feet apart.

-- Blow up the balloon and pinch the end of the balloon with your hand so that no air escapes from it.
+- Blow up the balloon.
+Then, pinch its mouth with your hand, so that no air escapes from it.

-- Tape the balloon with straw while holding the end of balloon closed (ask your friend to help you).
+- Tape the balloon with a straw while holding the mouth of balloon closed (ask your friend to help you).

 When you allow the air to rush out of the balloon, it creates thrust which propels rocket forward.
-So how this thrust is produced?
-Actually balloon forces the air to rush out of it which in turn pushes the balloon in its opposite direction.
-That’s what the newton said “Every action has reaction which acts in opposite direction” that means if air is rushing leftward than balloon will propel to rightward.
+So, how this thrust is produced?
+Actually, balloon forces the air to rush out of it which in turn pushes the balloon in opposite direction of air.
+That’s what the Newton said, “Every action has a reaction, which acts in opposite direction”.
+To summarize this all, if the air rushes leftward then balloon will propel to rightward.

-- Use two same size balloons in place of one and tape them with straw in opposite direction and see what happens!
+- Use two same size balloons in place of one.
+Tape both balloons with straw in opposite direction and see what happens!